covcom/388COM/Week_08_Wearables/README.md

         Log.d("DEBUG_KEY", "on received");
         showToast(messageEvent.getPath());
     }

     private void showToast(String message) {
         Toast.makeText(this, message, Toast.LENGTH_LONG).show();
     }
     }
     ```

-    some explanation here.

-6. Open AndroidManifest.xml and insert the following within `application` tag
+6. Finally, we need to add permissions for the system to use our service.
+Open AndroidManifest.xml and insert the following within `application` tag

     ```xml
     <service